Emberlynn-Loo/tp/docs/UserGuide.md

 The app will resize and expand initially to fit the size of your screen.
 You can resize the app window to your liking.
 However, we recommend the app to be fullscreen for the best experience!
 </div>

 *Congratulations!
-You have successfully set up **Gene-nie** and are ready to start managing your contacts!
+You have successfully set up <span class="hello_span">Gene-nie</span> and are ready to start managing your contacts!
 But before we leave you, let us quickly run through the Command Line Interface (CLI).*

 [Back to Table of Contents](#table-of-contents)